Michael0814772/Michael0814772/README.md

 <h1 align="center">Hi 👋, I'm Michael</h1>
 <h2 align="center">A passionate Software Engineer</h2>

-<p align="left">Highly skilled and experienced Software Engineer specializing in Java, Spring Boot, JavaScript, React, and Next.js.
-Proficient in designing, developing, and maintaining robust and scalable applications, with a deep understanding of both front-end and back-end technologies.
-Demonstrated expertise in working with Oracle SQL Database and PostgreSQL, ensuring efficient data management and retrieval.
-Strong interpersonal and analytical skills, dedicated to delivering high-performance software solutions.
-Passionate about continuous learning and staying current with emerging technologies and industry best practices.</p>
+<p align="left">A highly skilled and experienced Software Engineer with specialization in Java, Spring Boot, JavaScript, React, and Next.js.
+I am proficient in designing, developing, and maintaining robust and scalable applications, with a deep understanding of both front-end and back-end technologies.
+I demonstrate expertise in working with Oracle SQL Database and PostgreSQL, ensuring efficient data management and retrieval.
+I have a strong interpersonal and analytical skills, dedicated to delivering high-performance software solutions.
+I am passionate about continuous learning and staying current with emerging technologies and industry best practices.</p>

 <br/>
 <br/>